Most career advice starts in the wrong place.

 At Life Strategy OS, we use a framework called the Strategic Narrative to help people find their north star.
 It’s not about writing a mission statement or setting SMART goals.
 It’s about developing an honest, evolving understanding of three things:

-- What season you’re in (the context shaping your priorities)
+- What professional season you’re in (the context shaping your priorities)

 - What you’re building toward (your direction, not your destination)